sumairq/bookit-app/README.md

 - 💾 Data persistence with **MongoDB**

 This project serves as a foundation for a full-featured tour-selling platform built with modern web technologies.

+The need to introduce more sophisticated features as we go along with the rest of the blocks of work.